Skip to main content

 2

-Choose which signal types to forward and customize the payload format to match your system's expectations.
+Choose which signal types to forward and (optionally) transform the payload to match your system's expected shape.

 3